Remembering Cannon’s brief flirtation with the big time

 Michael Cutler: I don’t believe this.
 All that talk about never giving up is all lies.
 You never believed it yourself.
 And what you said to me, remember?
 “Now is the time to do it for yourself”.
 “The world meets nobody halfway”.
 “If you want it, you gotta take it”.

-Like the majority of Stallone vehicles made during the mid-1980s, the narrative’s familial reconciliation is delivered through a series of saccharine bonding montages and surging power ballads, Sammy Hagar’s suitably overblown “Winner Takes It All” doing for Over the Top what John Cafferty’s “Hearts On Fire” did for Rocky IV.
-I mean, it just doesn’t get more 80s than this, in both execution and spirit.
+Like the majority of mid-80s Stallone vehicles, the narrative’s familial reconciliation is delivered through a series of saccharine bonding montages and surging power ballads, Sammy Hagar’s suitably overblown “Winner Takes It All” doing for Over the Top what John Cafferty’s “Hearts On Fire” did for Rocky IV.
+It just doesn’t get more 80s than this, in both execution and spirit.
 With a lack of plot to speak of, the film also relies heavily on the superstar’s ability to communicate with a mainstream audience.
 For all the stories of the actor’s colossal ego, nobody plays the likeable underdog quite like Stallone, and you get the feeling that away from Hollywood’s shark tank he’s the genuine article.
 He may have been 90 percent muscle and sinew, but his knack for projecting boyish charm is the real reason he was able to connect with audiences on such a global level.
-As with Rocky, Cobra and a dozen other Sly characters, Lincoln Hawks is a humble ass-kicker with a soft centre.
-He is the kind of hero men want to be and women want to get with ― at least in theory.
+As with Rocky, Cobra and a dozen other Sly characters, Lincoln Hawks is a humble ass-kicker with a soft centre, the kind of hero men want to be and women want to get with ― at least in theory.

 With Stallone at the wheel and a dozen other commercial prerequisites in place, Over the Top had smash hit written all over it, so why exactly did it fare so poorly off the back of the extravagantly successful Cobra released just a year prior?
 With the release of Masters of the Universe and Superman IV: The Quest For Peace, the reasons would become evident.
 Like those movies, Over the Top had the star power and the budget to carry it, but beneath the mainstream sheen this is paint by numbers delineations, textbook moralities and hackneyed relationships all wrapped in a perfunctory bow.
 With Cobra, audiences didn’t quite know what to expect, and with Warner Brothers lending their name to the product everything pointed to a step-up for Cannon, but just like those other movies Over the Top is B-movie pap masquerading as big-budget extravaganza.
 That formula may have flown in the VHS arena, but when you enter the Hollywood gauntlet people expect a little more bang for their buck.
 With a PG certificate and themes that youngsters can relate to, this is a movie very much in the kids mode, but despite its WWF aspirations it’s just not that appealing conceptually.
 Given a choice, would you have preferred to see Over the Top or The Princess Bride?
 Over the Top or Project X?
 Hell, Over the Top or Police Academy 4: Citizens on Patrol?
 For me, the movie falls into something of a grey area commercially.